 I did find two movements which particularly moved me and which were in integrity.
 One was Buddhism, which is actually more of a practical psychology than a religion; and the other was Non-Violent Communication (NVC), in which I discovered a number of very valuable distinctions relating to human relationships as well as a practice community.
 In 2007 I got married and founded an intentional community with my wife, which we designed as an “experimental community of love in action”, and ran quite successfully for 3 years.
 Those were the happiest years of my life up to that point.
 And then, our community was shut-down by the municipality over zoning issues, my marriage fell apart, and I was back to square one.
 Kahlil Gibran was right: the ways of love are hard and steep, indeed.

 Finally, in 2014 I discovered Circling, and in 2016 moved to Boulder, Colorado, and joined the Integral Center there.
 Very rapidly I found myself inside an active, loving and engaged community, forming friendships which I believe will last my entire life, and having powerful insights and experiences daily.
 I felt that this was the developmental community that I had been seeking my whole life, another instance of an experimental community of love in action.
-What made the offer even more compelling was that the groups were very low-cost, thereby holding the promise of what I call “the democratization of transformation”, another goal of mine; and finally, the distributed organizational structure pre-empted the possibility of the kinds of abuses which plague these types of movements, as well as creating more diversity.
+What made the offer even more compelling was that the groups were very low-cost, thereby holding the promise of what I call “the democratization of transformation”, another goal of mine; and finally, the distributed organizational structure reduced the danger of the kinds of abuses which plague these types of movements, as well as creating more diversity.

-I offer this in gratitude to the pioneers of the Authentic Relating movement: Guy Sengstock, Decker Cunov, Bryan Bayer, Alexis Shepperd, Robert McNaughton, Sean Wilkinson, John Thompson, Sara Ness, Jordan Allen, Shana James, and others.
+I offer this in gratitude to the pioneers of the Authentic Relating movement: Guy Sengstock, Decker Cunov, Bryan Bayer, Alexis Shepperd, Robert McNaughton, Sean Wilkinson, John Thompson, Sara Ness, Jordan Allen, Shana James, Amy Silverman, and others.
 You are my heroes!

 As an “open source”, community-generated practice, Circling will continue to evolve and deepen, even to a degree far beyond what I am attempting to contextualize here.